baurzhansiit/linkedin/README.md

    ```<python app.py>```
    \
    *by default it will send 10 connection to random choosen company from file fortune.txt\
-   while login in Linkedin account utility will save session cookies and store it in cookies.pkl \ (which should be not visible in your code repository)
+   while login in Linkedin account utility will save session cookies (to be able avoid login each time you run code) and store it in cookies.pkl \ (which should be not visible in your code repository)